alexleigh/pve-mods/README.md

 at a minimum, the Proxmox packages `pve-manager`, `proxmox-widget-toolkit`, and [`pve-docs`](https://github.com/proxmox/pve-docs) can be successfully built.

+If you're making modifications on top of official Proxmox repositories, for the purpose of installing the modified files on a real system, make sure to check out the revision in the Proxmox repository which matches the version of the Proxmox package installed on the system being modified.
+For example, if you are modifying [`pve-manager`](https://git.proxmox.com/?p=pve-manager.git;a=summary), and the system you are targeting is running `pve-manager` 7.3-6, make sure to check out revision `723bb6e` "bump version to 7.3-6" prior to making any changes.
+Otherwise, the modified file will contain changes other than the changes you intended.

 Once the modified files have been built, running `make install` will install the files to the current system, replacing PVE distributed files.
 Prior to running `make install`, it is a good idea to run `make backup` to make a copy of the PVE distributed files.
 Running `make restore`